chrisjsherm/stripe-api-client-typescript/README.md

 > Open another terminal and run: `stripe trigger --help` to see a list of
 > Stripe events you can generate for testing purposes.

-To stop and remove the Docker containers: `docker compose down` To also remove the Docker volumes: `docker compose down -v` To stop the containers without removing them: `docker compose stop`
+To stop and remove the Docker containers: `docker compose --profile debug --profile inspect_db down` To also remove the Docker volumes: `docker compose --profile debug --profile inspect_db down -v` To stop the containers without removing them: `docker compose stop`

 ### Production emulator